 German Shepherds are also known for being among the most energetic dog breeds.
 This means that they need a lot of exercise.
 Many new owners of shepherds think that they have "bad dogs" when the reality is that their dogs just need an outlet for their energy.
 If they don’t go on long walks or get to play in parks, they will take out that energy any way that they can!

-German Shepherd dogs (GSDs) are also known for their mild temperament.
+These dogs are also known for their mild temperament.
 They are definitely powerful—you don’t want to make one mad or be on the wrong side of a shepherd guard dog—but for the most part, they are level-headed and happy dogs.

 For all that, it’s no wonder that you would want to take good care of a shepherd.
 They deserve it!
-In addition to that, it’s important to take care of their coat for their own health and for your own personal comfort.
+In addition to that, it’s important to take care of their coat for their health and your comfort.

 Why Is It Important to Groom a Shepherd?